-More than 78% of the world's people lacking access to clean cooking are found in 20 countries, with 10 of them located in Africa (see Figure 2).
-Noticeably, access rates remain under 10% in seven of these countries: Democratic Republic of the Congo, Ethiopia, Madagascar, Mozambique, Niger, Uganda, and the United Republic of Tanzania.
-The situation seems difficult to reverse in those countries, as the average increase in access rates between 2017 and 2021 was less than 0.8 percentage points per year.
+Relative to global trends, more than 78% of the world's people lacking access to clean cooking are found in 20 countries, with 10 of them located in Africa (see Figure 2).
+Noticeably, access rates remain under 10% in seven of these countries: The Democratic Republic of Congo, Ethiopia, Madagascar, Mozambique, Niger, Uganda, and the United Republic of Tanzania.
+The situation seems more challenging to reverse in these countries, as the average increase in access rates between 2017 and 2021 was less than 0.8 percentage points per year.

-Figure 2: Countries with the largest number of people lacking access to clean fuels and technologies (IEA, 2023)
+Figure 2: Countries with the largest number of people lacking access to clean fuels and technologies